ceciliabilbao/izandescriptive/README.md

 ### Methods

 - graphic : The class desc_analysis has one method *graphic*.
 This method will take an argument wich is *data* defined in the previous attribute.

-### Application

-- Reads csv.
-- Selects numerical variables from the dataframe.
-- Creates histograms, raincloud graphs and a heatmap graph.

 ### PyPi